IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 The second of the new sections has a table with the balances of each address *after* the selected transaction.
 You can see that wallet 1 and wallet 2 each have ten lovelace.

+Final Balances
+""""""""""""""

-Below this there is a chart showing the final balances at the end of the simulation, after all transactions.
+Below this a chart shows the final balances at the end of the simulation, after all transactions.
 Since you only have a single transaction, the final balances are exactly the same as the "Balances Carried Forward" from the initial transaction.

 .. figure:: images/playground-logs.png

   Log output from the "Hello, World" simulation

-Next is the "Logs" section.
+Logs
+""""

-Here you can see messages that were produced by the emulator during the simulation.
+The "Logs" section displays messages that were produced by the emulator during the simulation.
 The logs tell us that the initial transaction was validated, then the slot number changed, and then the app running in each wallet produced a log message saying "Hello, World".

 .. note::

   Each of the simulated wallets has its own application instance with its own state.
 This is why the message "Hello, world" appears twice in the emulator logs.

+Trace
+"""""

 The final "Trace" section contains some more detailed information about the emulator.
 This data is useful for diagnosing problems with the app.